-Increased SOM positively affects aggregate stability because soil microbes feeding on organic substrates enhance soil aggregate formation and stability by biofilm formation and the production of extracellular polymeric substances that increase cohesion between soil particles (Martens, 2000; Totsche et al., 2018).
+Increased SOM positively affects aggregate stability because soil microbes feeding on organic substrates enhance soil 420 aggregate formation and stability by biofilm formation and the production of extracellular polymeric substances that increase cohesion between soil particles (Martens, 2000; Totsche et al., 2018).
 Aggregate stability, in turn, is involved in the protection of mineral-associated SOM (Angst et al., 2017).
 Therefore, with an increase in SOM, an increase in aggregate stability would be expected, and we did indeed observe a positive correlation between these variables (p = 0.028).
 We also observed a positive correlation between aggregate stability and soil available N (p = 0.005).
-This is contrary to the observation that high-quality residues and/or addition of N fertilisers result in higher aggregate turnover (formation and breakdown) compared to a greater aggregate stability when low-quality residues are applied (Chivenge et al., 2011).

-- Because we observed positive effects on both soil N and SOM from crop residue mixtures, an increased non-additive effect on the soil physical structure from application of the right residue mixtures can therefore be anticipated over time.
-However, in many arable cropping systems tillage may undermine the emergence of this benefit by destroying soil aggregates and exposing the SOM contained within (Nath and Lal, 2017).
-Furthermore, bulk density was lowered by the addition of the - 400 low-quality residues (straw and woodchips; p = 0.062), especially when combined with compost.
+This is contrary to the 425 observation that high-quality residues and/or addition of N fertilisers result in higher aggregate turnover (formation and breakdown) compared to a greater aggregate stability when low-quality residues are applied (Chivenge et al., 2011).
+Because we observed positive effects on both soil N and SOM from crop residue mixtures, an increased non-additive effect on the soil physical structure from application of the right residue mixtures can therefore be anticipated over time.
+However, in many arable cropping systems tillage may undermine the emergence of this benefit by destroying soil aggregates and low-quality residues (straw and woodchips; p = 0.062), especially when combined with compost.
 This could be partially due to increases in the aggregate stability in most of these treatments, although some residues (with a lower density than soil) may have also been included in the bulk density ring when sampling.